A characterisation of Lie algebras amongst anti-commutative algebras: Main result

 Let $B$ and $X$ be free $\K$-algebras.
 We write $\overline{B}$ and $\overline{X}$ for their respective reflections into $\V$, which are free $\V$-algebras.
 These induce short exact sequences in $\Alg_{\K}$ such as

-where $\eta_{X}$ is the unit at $X$ of the reflection from $\Alt_{\K}$ to $\V$.
+where $\eta_{X}$ is the unit at $X$ of the reflection from $\Alg_{\K}$ to $\V$.
 We never write the right adjoint inclusion, but note that it preserves all limits.
-The kernel $[X]$ is a kind of relative commutator; all of its elements are laws of $\V$.
+The kernel $[X]$ is a kind of relative commutator; its elements are precisely those polynomials $\phi(x_1,\dots,x_n)\in X$ where $x_1$, \dots, $x_n$ are in the set of generators of $X$ and $\phi(x_1,\dots,x_n)=0$ is an identity of~$\V$.
 Reflecting sums now, then taking kernels to the left, we obtain horizontal split exact sequences